-A perfect balance of flavors and textures, on a light and airy homemade crust
+A perfect balance of flavors and textures on a light and airy homemade crust

 Brussels sprouts and Italian burrata (the extra-soft cheese made with mozzarella and cream) are perfect partners for pizza.
-Indeed, the light burrata melts all over the Brussels, bringing a most luxurious texture to the pie.
+Indeed, the light burrata melts all over the Brussels, bringing a most luxurious texture to this pie.